 1 Great Place to Eat: Pizza to Go from Café Bella Vista

-With all the outdoor fun and exploration, one of the options we enjoyed most was takeout pizza from Café Bella Vista, centrally located near the main lobby.
+With all the outdoor fun and exploration, we found takeout pizza from Café Bella Vista a helpful option.
+It’s centrally located near the main lobby.
 Call in your order, then send Dad to pick up piping hot thin-crust pepperoni for an in-room pizza party.